18F/hubot-slack-github-issues/README.md

 that listens for [`reaction_added` events](https://api.slack.com/events/reaction_added).
 When team members add an emoji reaction to a message, the resulting event is matched against a set of [configuration rules](#configuration).
-If a match is found, the plugin will [retrieve the list of reactions](https://api.slack.com/methods/reactions.get) for the message.
+If the event matches a rule, the plugin will [retrieve the list of reactions](https://api.slack.com/methods/reactions.get) for the message.

 Provided that the message has not already been processed, the plugin will